DivineOmega/email-structure-parser/README.md

 ## Content IDs

-Some emails embed images into the html content using "cid:" urls; these URLs link to the content ID of another part within the email rather than being a URL that can be resolved normally.
+Some emails embed images into the HTML content using `cid:` urls.
+These URLs link to the content ID of another part within the email, rather than being an absolute `https://` URL that can be resolved normally.

 If one exists, this content ID will be exposed via the `contentId` property of the `Part`: